-Being a victim of hair loss has not been a rosy journey for most of us, seeing as our hair was an essential part of us.
-Waking up day after day, to see our hair falling off until we were almost bald or completely bald, was a harrowing affair.
-One moment, we have long lustrous locks of hair, the next moment, we were searching for tufts of hair.
+Being a victim of hair loss is not an easy journey for most women, as our hair is an essential part of us.
+Waking up day after day, to see hair falling out until you are almost bald or completely bald, can be a rather harrowing affair.
+One moment, you have very nice hair, the next moment, you are left searching for your remaining hair.

 Medically, we see hair loss as the thinning of hair on one’s scalp.
-After visiting our dermatologists, we learned the medical term for hair loss is alopecia; and it can either be permanent or temporary.
-Yikes for whoever gets stuck with permanent alopecia.
-A lot of people generally assume old age or cancer should be the only thing receding our hairline.
-So, when they see us battling with our hairless scalp, they assume we are either past menopausal age as a woman or conveniently old as a man.
+After visiting your doctors and dermatologists, you may learn the medical term for hair loss is Alopecia; and it can either be permanent or temporary.
+It can be devastating for whomever gets stuck with permanent Alopecia.
+A lot of the general public assumes old age or cancer should be the only thing causing a receding hairline.
+So, when people see a woman battling with a mostly hairless scalp, they assume the woman is either past menopausal age as a woman.

-We have had to learn over time, especially the younger ones among us, that there are different causes of alopecia, and most have got nothing to do with age.
+We have had to learn over time, especially the younger ones among us, that there are different causes of Alopecia, and most have nothing to do with age.
 Hair loss without scarring the scalp is a fairly common condition that affects most people at one point in their lives.
-Alopecia is not simply a beauty or hair salon problem, you have to see a doctor because it might be a symptom of an underlying disorder.
-Good news!
-We learned that this uncomfortable condition can be prevented.
+Alopecia is not simply a beauty or hair salon problem, you should see a hair loss specialist because it might be a symptom of an underlying disorder.
+But, there is good news!
+We learned that this uncomfortable condition may be preventable.

 What Are The Causes Of Hair Loss?